lulibrary/research_metadata_announcement/README.md

 transformer.extract uuid: 'xxxxxxxx-xxxx-4xxx-yxxx-xxxxxxxxxxxx'
 ```

-Announcements can be obtained in various formats, assuming the metadata is
+An announcement can be obtained in various formats, assuming the metadata is
 available and the announcement length does not exceed the optional max_length
 argument.
 Each example uses a different dataset for illustrative purposes.